Academic Misconduct Regulation

 Warning letter

-A warning letter may be issued be a Dean’s Office to a student as an outcome to an academic misconduct allegation.
+A warning letter may be issued by a Dean’s Office to a student as a response to an allegation of academic misconduct.
 A warning letter is part of a student’s academic misconduct record.

 Integrity Plan

-An Integrity Plan is an agreed upon course of action between student and Faculty around how they may respond to a case of academic misconduct.
-An Integrity Plan must be entered into voluntarily by both Faculty and student.
+An Integrity Plan is a course of action that must be agreed upon by both the student and Faculty and outlines the Faculty’s response to an allegation of academic misconduct.
+An Integrity Plan is an intergral part of the diversionary process and must be entered into voluntarily by both Faculty and student.
 The full list of possible outcomes at the level of the Integrity Plan may be found in the Academic Calendars.
 An Integrity Plan is part of a student’s academic misconduct record.
-Find more information on the diversionary process.

 PACSD

-PACSD stands for President’s Advisory Committee on Student Discipline and it is sometimes referred to as the “President’s Committee”.
-This Committee advises the President around matters of academic discipline.
+The President’s Advisory Committee on Student Discipline (sometimes referred to as the “President’s Committee”) advises the President around matters of academic discipline.
 There is one Committee for each UBC campus.

 This is an educative website intended to support understanding of the topics and associated processes and does not constitute legal advice nor impose legal obligations on the University.
 The content of this site may be updated.
 The Academic Calendar is the official governing document, and where there is any inconsistency or contradiction between this educative website and the Academic Calendar provisions governing academic integrity and academic misconduct, the Academic Calendar governs.